Music: Neuroscience

 Cognitive neuroscience of music is the scientific study of brain-based mechanisms involved in the cognitive processes underlying music.
 These behaviours include music listening, performing, composing, reading, writing, and ancillary activities.
 It also is increasingly concerned with the brain basis for musical aesthetics and musical emotion.
 The field is distinguished by its reliance on direct observations of the brain, using such techniques as functional magnetic resonance imaging (fMRI), transcranial magnetic stimulation (TMS), magnetoencephalography (MEG), electroencephalography (EEG), and positron emission tomography (PET).

 Cognitive musicology

 Cognitive musicology is a branch of cognitive science concerned with computationally modeling musical knowledge with the goal of understanding both music and cognition.
 The use of computer models provides an exacting, interactive medium in which to formulate and test theories and has roots in artificial intelligence and cognitive science.

-This interdisciplinary field investigates topics such as the parallels between language and music in the brain.
-Biologically inspired models of computation are often included in research, such as neural networks and evolutionary programs.
+Cognitive musicology investigates topics such as the parallels between language and music in the brain.
+Research often includes biologically inspired models of computation, such as neural networks and evolutionary programs.
 This field seeks to model how musical knowledge is represented, stored, perceived, performed, and generated.
 By using a well-structured computer environment, the systematic structures of these cognitive phenomena can be investigated.